megnergit/Microk8s_PostgreSQL_M1/README.md

 3. Create a VM with the ISO image, setting up a user and a password.
 4. Connect the VM to the NAT network before starting it.
 5. Set up Port Forwarding before starting the VM.
+6. Add storage for Longhorn.
-6. Start the VM.
+7. Start the VM.
-7. Log in to the VM and start the SSH server.
+8. Log in to the VM and start the SSH server.
-8. Copy the SSH public key from the host to the VM using Port Forwarding.
+9. Copy the SSH public key from the host to the VM using Port Forwarding.

 ### Details

 There are a few options for creating a VM:

-- **VirtualBox**
+- **VirtualBox**longhorn

   - Bridge network
   - NAT network